GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Unlesh The Mods/mods/secronom/README.txt

 https://discourse.cataclysmdda.org - CDDA official forums

   *This README.txt is my changelog, so what is done will be recorded and released depending on accumulated progress.

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.8 - Aiming to make the mod a core content by adding SS-based mutagens and other sci-fi stuff belonging to the lab.
-Also focuses on finding ways to improve the flesh's features. <--
+--> V1.8 - Aiming to make the mod a core content by adding SS-based mutagens and other sci-fi stuff belonging to the lab. <--

 #  TILESET REWORKS (if possible)

-+  WANDERING ABERRATION (shapeshifter)
-+  CRIMSON HORROR (veinstalk)
-+  EXPERIMENTAL MUTATIONS (a new mutation branch)
-+  FLESH ZOMBIES (complete expansion of flesh zombie variants for the flesh city.
-Land wildlife included)
++  FLESH ZOMBIES (expansion of flesh zombie variants for the flesh city)

-~  SECRONOM LAB (now has a very rare, exclusive mutagen)

 -  FLESH CITY POPULATION (now densely crowded)
--  FLESH BIOME (can now spread across the lands.
-A temporary, alternative solution)
--  CRIMSON HORRORS (can now infest other creatures)

 	=>PAST UPDATES<=

 --> V1.7 - Focused on creating various structures, being the flesh forest/city the biggest project.
-Saddlers were also reworked for their appearance to the mod. <--
+Saddlers were also reworked for its appearance to the mod. <--

 +  FLESHED STRUCTURES (basic city buildings)
 +  ZED MUTANT (fleshknot)